 Genesis

-Genesis Global Trading also launched as a bitcoin over-the-counter trading and crypto lending platform in 2013.
+Genesis Global Trading also launched as a Bitcoin over-the-counter trading and crypto lending platform in 2013.
 Previously, this transformed section acted as SecondMarket’s trading branch.
-However, the platform willingly filed for bankruptcy at the beginning of the year to prevent further collapse after multiple losses.
+However, the platform willingly filed for bankruptcy in January 2023 to prevent further collapse after multiple losses.

 The digital finance company is now working toward restructuring its management and services to suit its customers better.
 Moellis & Co. is the law firm aiding its transition.

 The exchange’s issues adversely affect the Digital Currency Group, other subsidiaries, and Barry Silbert.
-It is currently demanding what DCG owes to enable revive its activities.
+It is currently demanding what DCG owes to enable the revival of its activities.

 CoinDesk